 Prices under the sweet spot are in the “green zone” and are probably worth buying, especially if they fall in the very cheap area.
 Prices just above the sweet spot fall in the fair category and you will have to make a judgement call.

 As the price increases further it becomes the “red zone” which are more standard (non-sale) fares.
-Many people would never purchase a business class ticket in the red zone.
+Many people (especially leisure travellers) would never purchase a business class ticket in the red zone.

 You must also allow the sweet spot to be a little flexible in that not all flight routes and airlines are the same.